 Muscles and nerves

-The nerves or muscles in your back passage help you have normal bowel movements.
-So if treatment or illness damage these nerves and muscles, you may have some difficulty passing stools.
+The nerves and muscles in your back passage help you have normal bowel movements.
+So if treatment or illness damages these nerves or muscles, you might have some difficulty passing your poo.

-The abdominal and intestinal muscles also play a part in moving the stools down into your rectum.
+The muscles in your tummy (abdomen) and your intestinal muscles also play a part in moving the poo down into your rectum.

 Eating and drinking

-What you eat also affects your bowel motions.
-Eating a diet high in fibre with lots of fresh fruit and vegetables will help keep your stools soft and regular.
+What you eat affects your bowel motions.
+Eating a diet high in fibre with lots of fresh fruit and vegetables helps to keep your poo soft and regular.

 A lack of daily exercise can reduce the muscle tone in your abdomen and bowel (intestines).
-This slows down the movement of stools through the gut.
+This slows down the movement of poo through the gut.
 So taking regular exercise helps to keep your bowel working properly.
-Ways to exercise could include using the stairs rather than the lift, or getting off the bus one stop early,

-Many condtions other than cancer can change the way your bowels work.
-With the right treatment, your doctor can usually control conditions such as inflammatory bowel disease, piles (haemorrhoids) and infections.
+Conditions other than cancer can change the way your bowels work.
+This can include inflammatory bowel disease, piles (haemorrhoids) and infections.
+With the right treatment, your doctor can usually help control these conditions.

 How cancer treatment affects the bowel

-Constipation and diarrhoea are common side effects of many drugs used in cancer treatment.
-Your doctor or nurse should talk to you about the side effects of any new drugs they prescribe for you.
+Constipation and diarrhoea are common side effects of many drugs used as cancer treatments including chemotherapy, immunotherapy and targeted cancer drugs.
+Your doctor or nurse will talk to you about the side effects of any new drugs they prescribe for you.

 Radiotherapy to the pelvic area or to the back passage (rectum) can cause diarrhoea.
-This usually comes on shortly after the treatment starts and lasts for a few weeks after the course of treatment has finished.
-Your doctor or nurse may give you tablets to slow down your bowel and try to prevent diarrhoea.
+This usually comes on shortly after the treatment starts and lasts for a few weeks after your treatment ends.
+Your doctor or nurse might give you medicines to slow down your bowel and try to prevent diarrhoea.

-Let your doctor or nurse know if you notice any of these side effects.
+Let your medical team know if you notice any of these side effects.
 They will be able to give you advice about how to treat them.